cristianmtr/master_thesis_symbolic_music_generation/README.md

 numpy
 ```

+### Pretrained models

+Can be found in [here](https://drive.google.com/drive/folders/1g2iZCqmaUMVIpJa7X3zqXrKnBr4p4hod?usp=sharing).

+Follow the instruction in [sampling](#sampling) to generate samples, based on your own input.

 ### PREPROCESSING A DATASET

 **NOTE:** There is a small subset of the folk dataset available here, in the `folkdataset_small` folder.